stuartchendev/portfolio-vanilla-js-legacy/README_old_v1.md

 ## Overview

-This is a personal portfolio website showcasing my skills, projects as a Front-End Developer.
+This is a personal portfolio website showcasing my skills, experience, and projects as a Front-End Developer.
 The website features a responsive design, multi-language support (Chinese, English, and Japanese), theme toggling (light/dark mode), and smooth animations.

 ![Portfolio Website Screenshot](./images/lit3.1%201.svg)